GuppyAI/SMS-Gateway/README.md

 The GuppyAI SMS-Gateway is used for sending and receiving SMS messages in the GuppyAI application.
 It will push received messages to a message queue and pull pending responses from it.

+# Can I use this?

+Yes, you're free to do with it whatever the GPL-3.0 License permits you to do.
+However, if your question is whether you can use this for any actual use case you have, the answer is probably not (without some major adjustment).

+This application was written for a very tight use case.
+We use it with a Brovi/Huawei 4G USB Dongle E3372-325.
+To activate modem mode we used this very helpful guide by Pavel Piatruk (@ezbik): [Huawei E3372-325 'BROVI' and Linux (Ubuntu) - Stick mode.](https://blog.tanatos.org/posts/huawei_e3372h-325_brovi_with_linux_stickmode/)

+For using this application your SIM card has to be configured to not require a PIN.

 # Configuration

 | Environment variable        | Description                                                      | Default   | Possible values                                                               |